lukso-network/docs/docs/standards/smart-contracts/erc725-contract.md

 function owner() public view returns (address owner)
 ```

-Returns the address of the current owner of the contract.
+Returns the address of the current owner of the smart contract.

 #### Return Values: